Please select a button below if you’d like to share.

 5. Do not wash your shammy or towel with fabric softener.

-6. You shoud wax your car every time you wash it, or at least every other time, if you are using a low tech, inexpensive wax. (the more expensive stuff tends to protect longer.
+6. You should wax your car every time you wash it, or at least every other time, if you are using a low tech, inexpensive wax. (the more expensive stuff tends to protect longer.
 Use a fresh/clean applicator each time.
 They collect dirt as you use them.

 7. Clean your windows with nothing but water.
 Residues from detergents will encourage fogging and give dirt something to cling to.
 If you need a detergent to cut through some contaminant make sure you rinse very well after.